 If it is valid, it will tell you the year, make, model and trim of the car.
 Now you might be saying "Isn't that something I already know?"
 You'd be surprised to find out how many times a seller will tell a potential buyer that a car is a later model than it actually is.
 And by the time you figure it out, it could be too late.

 So if a seller says it's a 2018 Toyota Camry XSE, you might find out from the free check that it's actually a 2017 L, a big difference.
 For starters, it's an older vehicle, but also there's a $5,000 difference between the top of the line XSE and the base L model.
 So right there you've avoided a huge headache.

 The full report varies in price, depending on where you get it from and when.
 We've seen them as cheap as $9.99 all the way up to $59.99.
 But the most important thing is the comprehensiveness of the report.
 You may be tempted by a low price, but you might not be getting all of the info on the car.
 You have to purchase it from a company that has the most data on used vehicles.

 We've researched these companies for many years, and have confidently teamed up with Autocheck by Experian for vehicle history reports.
 They are the leader in the industry, with millions of records in their databases.
 From what we have seen their reports are the most complete of all of the providers.

-They provide two options for you, an unlimited option allowing you to research as many cars as you want for only $44.99.
-Or, if you just want a single report, it's only $29.99. (prices current as of 2014) If you think about it, that's a really small price to pay to avoid a problem vehicle that could end up costing you thousands of dollars in maintenance and repair.
+They provide three options for you: a single report for $24.99; 25 reports for 21 days for $49.99, and 300 reports for 21 days for $99.99. (prices current as of 2018) If you think about it, that's a really small price to pay to avoid a problem vehicle that could end up costing you thousands of dollars in maintenance and repair.

 The VIN check gives you peace of mind when purchasing a used car...you can find out instantaneously which ones are clean, and which ones you should avoid at all costs!